 Manganese Blue Hue from Daniel Smith has a stable blue base color from Phthalo Blue PB15 - but this appears to be a unusually coarse, textural/granulating version.
 The fluorescent glow under black light is due to an added optical brightener.
 A unique color, likely most appreciated by those who have had the opportunity to try the original Manganese Blue Genuine PB33 (discontinued around 2016-2017).
 PB33 was very toxic and stopped being mass manufactured as a pigment, causing paint brands like D.Smith, Old Holland and Lukas to no longer sell it.
 This caused a lot of sadness in the art community, as PB33 was considered a near perfect primary cyan blue with intense granulation.
 It was much less opaque than Cobalt Teal / Turquoise or Cerulean.
 This hue from Daniel Smith is the closest match to PB33 I've ever seen.

 Daniel Smith's Manganese Blue Hue is not intended to be a UV black light special effect paint.
 This aspect of the paint was not mentioned.
-While fluorescent effects (refracting UV-A under black light) are always fugitive, you won't be able to see that issue without a black light.
+While fluorescent effects (a bright glow under black light) are always fugitive, you won't be able to see that issue without a black light.
 It will stop "glowing" from UV after too much sun exposure (as seen in my lightfast tests).
 The underlying blue (PB15) is lightfast, this blue color will not change or be a problem for most artists.
 In my secondary lightfast tests including heavily diluted paint, even light washes of this color were completely stable in visible daylight for over 6 months (despite receiving direct daily sunlight) - a good sign!
 It has almost undetectable hue dulling/shift after 1 year of sunlight, on par with it's LFII rating.

 Manganese Blue Hue has a very strong, bright blue glow under black light.